pushpendra1992/edTech/README.md

 # edTech
-This is an educational web portal which fulfills the need of tutions and introduce the students to the current education scenerio of the world.
+This is an educational and social platform that connects learners to professionals in relevant fields and also provides free professional courses.